 - In the last three years too, allocations have increased from Rs.
 61,401.78 crore in 2014-15 to 73,406.37 crore in 2016-17.

 - The enhanced budgetary allocations for the MHA since 2009 reflect the efforts of the successive Union governments to comprehensively overhaul the internal security set up of the country.

 - One of the serious internal security threats that the country has been grappling with for more than a decade is left-wing extremism (LWE).
 Although the primary responsibility of fighting LWE lies with the concerned states, the Union government assists them-

 - By providing funds for capacity building through various security-related expenditure (SRE) schemes.

 - Through increased budgetary allocations under the ‘Police’ head to prioritise threats and challenges and deal with them in a concerted and sustained manner.

-- In lieu with the Government’s commitment for Smart Policing, under police modernisation, Rs.
+- In lieu of the Government’s commitment to Smart Policing, under police modernisation, Rs.
 800 crore has been allocated for modernisation of the state police forces.

 - It also includes the establishment and upkeep of the crime and criminal network tracking system (CCTNS).

 - The Intelligence Bureau (IB), which in recent years has been augmenting its strength, has also received an allocation of Rs.
 1,577 crore, an increase of 11 per cent from the previous year.